kzvdar42/segm-road-infer/readme.md

 > :warning: Inferencing on videofile is currently slow (approximately 2x times slower)

+## Infer results
+If you ran model on images, the results will copy filenames and structure from input folder, but if you ran the script on videofile, results will be in `%05d.png` format.

+Resulting masks will follow class ids from dataset on which model was trained ([class names](#other-info)) starting from 0.
+If you used `apply_ego_mask_from` flag running the script, masks will also have additional class for `ego vehicle` (it will be the last one).

 ## Speed Comparison
 Ran test inference on WSL2 CPU: i5-9500 CPU @ 3.00GHz GPU: 2080ti